 The Commission receives funding from the State of California Proposition 10, the Children and Families First Act, to fund programs that promote, support, and improves the early development of children from prenatal through age five.
 These programs must be in compliance with applicable laws and may be subject to financial and compliance audits by the State.
 The amount, is any, of expenditures which may be disallowed by the State cannot be determined at this time, although the County's management does not expect such amounts, if any, to be material.

 Note 13: Subsequent Events

-Events subsequent to June 30, 2019 have been evaluated through October 24, 2019, the date at which the Commission's audited financial statements were available to be issued.
-No events requiring disclosure have occurred through this date.
+Events subsequent to June 30, 2020 have been evaluated through October 22, 2020, the date at which the Commission's audited financial statements were available to be issued.
+The following events requires disclosure: